hipe/tmx/data-pipes-doc/documents/458-patterns-and-provisions.md

   - you can't have a normal near stream without the traversal parameters (because you may have a custom keyer).
-  - you can't have traversal parameters without a far stream.
-(EDIT: explain the thinking by importing a comment to here.)
+  - you can't have traversal parameters without a far stream. (#edit [#458.B]: explain the thinking by importing a comment to here.)
   - you can't do the central syncing algorithm without the two streams.
   - finally, per the next point [#458.L], these streams gonna be in context